PennLINC/xcp_d/docs/generalworkflow.rst

 0. Data is read in.
 See :ref:`Running XCP-D:Inputs` for information on input dataset structures.

 1. Skip volumes [Optional]: ``xcp_d`` allows the first N number of volumes to be skipped or deleted before processing.
 These volumes are usually refered to as dummy scans.
 It can be added to the command line with ``-d X`` where X is in seconds.
+For example, if your TR is .72, and you want to remove the first 2 volumes, you should enter: ``-d 1.44``.
 Most default scanning sequences include dummy volumes that are not reconstructed.
 However, some users still perfer to remove the first reconstructed few volumes.

-2. Confound regressors selection: The confound regressors configurations in the table below are implemented in ``xcp_d`` with 27P as the default.
+2. Confound regressors selection: The confound regressors configurations in the table below are implemented in ``xcp_d`` with 36P as the default.
    In addition to the standard confound regressors selected from fMRIPrep outputs, the custom timeseries can be added as described in `Task Regression`_.